Skip to main content

 }

-7. Frontend Rendering Strategy
+8. Frontend Rendering Strategy

-The response does not return four separate image URLs.
+By default, the response does not return four separate image URLs.

 Instead: